wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 1. The robot wants to implement a "rings of protection" strategy to deal with obstacles.

    Normally, the various proximity sensors will detect if the robot is getting too close to something and it will issue motor commands to avoid it.
-   The robot cannot see everything around it, it has blind spots.
+   The robot cannot see everything around it; it has blind spots.
 The robot doesn't always get notification in time to avoid hitting something--the robot has to deal with a lot of data all of the time and the responsible software can't always get notified in time or react in time to avoid hitting an obstacle.

-   Sigyn wants to have two or three rings at various distances where if a sensor sees an obstacle in one of the rings it takes special action.
-For instance, if the robot is designed to never get closer than, say, 5 inches from an object and a sensor sees an object is 4 inches away, its first response might be to slow the robot down quite a bit in the hopes that the robot will then be able to catch up on all of the software computation to deal with the object.
-But if the sensor sees an object is 3 inches away it might just quickly stop the robot until I can look at what is going on and help the robot deal with the problem.
+   Sigyn wants to have two or three rings at various distances, where if a sensor sees an obstacle in one of the rings, it takes special action.
+For instance, if the robot is designed to never get closer than, say, 5 inches from an object, and a sensor sees an object is 4 inches away, its first response might be to slow the robot down quite a bit in the hopes that the robot will then be able to catch up on all of the software computation to deal with the object.
+But if the sensor sees an object is 3 inches away, it might just quickly stop the robot until I can look at what is going on and help the robot deal with the problem.

 1. The ROS 2 navigational system relies on sensor data that is reasonably truthful and timely.

    The safety system needs to check to see that sensor data is being published at a rate needed for proper navigation.
 When the robot is moving, if the sensor data is late, the robot cannot figure out where it actually is at the moment nor whether there is any imminent danger.
 The safety system needs to also know if the sensors are all healthy and acting as expected.
 There needs to be a plan of action if a sensor fails or if the readings become unreliable.

-There a more safety issues.
+There are more safety issues.
 This is motivation, though, for the kinds of things that Sigyn needs to be able to deal with.
-The safety system is all about trying to be a bit paranoid, to be constantly looking at the state of the robot from multiple different perspectives and to have a plan for dealing with expected problems or, ultimately, just go into a fail safe state and wait for help.
+The safety system is all about trying to be a bit paranoid, to be constantly looking at the state of the robot from multiple different perspectives, and to have a plan for dealing with expected problems or, ultimately, just go into a fail-safe state and wait for help.

 ## A Division of Responsibilities

-Sigyn uses ROS 2 as a basis for it's operation.
+Sigyn uses ROS 2 as a basis for its operation.
 That has a lot of implications.
 For Sigyn, there are limits to how fast the main computer can run the software algorithms, for how fast the robot can move and still be able to react in a timely manner.
 There are limits as to what kind of expected problems can be dealt with.
-There are problems introduced by that fact that Linux, with its preemptive time scheduling algorithm, causes uncertainty in what computations will occur and when.
+There are problems introduced by the fact that Linux, with its preemptive time scheduling algorithm, causes uncertainty in what computations will occur and when.

 Since my hardware cannot read all of the sensors and send control signals to all of the actuators in a way that will work well if all of the software is run on my main computer, I've had to split up the hardware and software into several components.
-In particular, the main computer, a fast, 12-cpu, 24 thread computer with lots of fast memory, deals with all of the high level, complex algorithms.
+In particular, the main computer, a fast, 12-CPU, 24-thread computer with lots of fast memory, deals with all of the high-level, complex algorithms.
 The sensors and actuators are handled by several microcontrollers that are designed to deliver guaranteed performance.
 And the safety system sits over it all to make sure that things don't go wrong.

 ## The First Division of Responsibility

 My microcontrollers aren't running ROS.
 They used to run Micro ROS but no longer do even that.
 Micro ROS introduced too much complexity into the system and too much uncertainty.
-This article is not going to deal with that decision, this article is about the safety system.
-So my microcontrollers talk to the main computer over high speed USB.
+This article is not going to deal with that decision; this article is about the safety system.
+So my microcontrollers talk to the main computer over high-speed USB.

 I designed a custom carrier/expander board that holds a Teensy 4.1 microcontroller.
-The Teensy runs at about 600 MHz, has about a megabyte of RAM, lots of ROM for the code, and with my board there are a lot of signal pins and level converters to communicate with a lot of hardware devices.
+The Teensy runs at about 600 MHz, has about a megabyte of RAM, lots of ROM for the code, and with my board, there are a lot of signal pins and level converters to communicate with a lot of hardware devices.

-There is a software package I wrote, ***sigyn_to_sensor_v2***, that provides the bridge between ROS2 and the three, custom hardware boards.
+There is a software package I wrote, ***sigyn_to_sensor_v2***, that provides the bridge between ROS2 and the three custom hardware boards.
 I won't particularly discuss that package.
-It communicates with the custom boards over high speed, virtual USB ports, mostly passing JSON messages back and forth, and converts between compressed messages to and from the custom boards and the equivalent ROS2 messages.
+It communicates with the custom boards over high-speed, virtual USB ports, mostly passing JSON messages back and forth, and converts between compressed messages to and from the custom boards and the equivalent ROS2 messages.

-Pretty much all of the hardware and software needs that required predictable and high speed timing happen on the custom boards and the ***sigyn_to_sensor_v2*** package links all of those boards to the main computer.
+Pretty much all of the hardware and software needs that required predictable and high-speed timing happen on the custom boards, and the ***sigyn_to_sensor_v2*** package links all of those boards to the main computer.

 ## The Second Division of Responsibility

-Even a Teensy 4.1 running at 600 MHz cannot provide the needed functionality for all of the low level hardware.
+Even a Teensy 4.1 running at 600 MHz cannot provide the needed functionality for all of the low-level hardware.
 ROS 2 navigation relies on high frame rates from its sensors.
 Your slowest navigation-related sensor constrains how fast your robot can safely move.
 The localization and mapping algorithms rely on the robot not moving very far between calculations that update the map and locate the robot within the map.
-The control loop that moves the robot towards a goal relies is limited by how fast it can detect an obstacle, plan to avoid it, and can guarantee the robot will move or stop as needed in time.
+The control loop that moves the robot towards a goal relies is limited on how fast it can detect an obstacle, plan to avoid it, and can guarantee the robot will move or stop as needed in time.

 This all only works well if the needed sensors and actuators are predictable and quick.

-My closest ring of protection sensors are time of flight sensors.
-There are 8 of them and it takes at least 30 milliseconds to read any one of them.
+My closest ring of protection sensors are time-of-flight sensors.
+There are 8 of them, and it takes at least 30 milliseconds to read any one of them.
 If you were to naively read one sensor after another, it would take about a quarter of a second to read them all.
 If you're trying to move a heavy robot at any speed and you know your obstacle detector can only tell you where an obstacle was a quarter of a second ago, you probably have to creep your robot at a fairly slow speed to be sure you can stop the robot in time to avoid smacking into something.

-One of my custom boards deals with communicating with the motor controller, 2 temperature sensors and 8 time of flight sensors.
+One of my custom boards deals with communicating with the motor controller, 2 temperature sensors, and 8 time-of-flight sensors.
 A second board handles 5 voltage and current sensors for the battery and 4 power supplies and also manages two IMU sensors.
 The third board controls the gripper assembly with stepper motors and servo motors.

 Why was the hardware distributed this way?
-Because with carefully crafted code I was able to measure and guarantee the needed performance.
+Because with carefully crafted code, I was able to measure and guarantee the needed performance.

 ## The Big Pieces of the Teensy Software

 The Teensy microcontroller uses a ***setup*** and ***loop*** function, just like an Arduino device.
 I have a ***Module*** class that essentially replaces those two functions.
-Any piece of hardware that wants run on my board must derive from the ***Module** class, which is enough to register itself with the system.
+Any piece of hardware that wants to run on my board must derive from the ***Module** class, which is enough to register itself with the system.
 When ***setup*** is called, ***Module*** will call the equivalent ***setup*** function for all registered hardware modules.
 The same for the ***loop*** function.

-But ***Module*** wraps those calls, especially the ***loop*** function call with a timer that keeps track of how long each piece of hardware takes to perform its function. ***Module*** then compares the performance with the required performance for each piece of hardware and provides statistics at the sub-millisecond level for the minimum, maximum and average performance.
-Those statistics are logged and messages are sent about performance and unexpected behavior.
+But ***Module*** wraps those calls, especially the ***loop*** function call, with a timer that keeps track of how long each piece of hardware takes to perform its function. ***Module*** then compares the performance with the required performance for each piece of hardware and provides statistics at the sub-millisecond level for the minimum, maximum, and average performance.
+Those statistics are logged, and messages are sent about performance and unexpected behavior.

 There is also a ***sd_logger*** module that performs efficient logging to an SD card on each board.
 This holds a lot of low-level messages about what is happening on each board.
-If nearly anything goes wrong with the low level hardware, I can alway power down the robot, pull out the SD card, mount it on another computer and look at the details about what is going on with either the hardware or software on the custom board.
+If nearly anything goes wrong with the low-level hardware, I can always power down the robot, pull out the SD card, mount it on another computer, and look at the details about what is going on with either the hardware or software on the custom board.

-There is also a ***serial_manager*** module that communicates, using compact, JSON messages between the custom board that the main computer.
+There is also a ***serial_manager*** module that communicates, using compact, JSON messages, between the custom board and the main computer.

 ### The Safety Module.

 I'm going to diverge a bit from what is actually implemented in one of the branches of my code and talk about what the safety module is going to support.

 Each registered module is interrogated by the ***Module*** class as to whether the hardware is safe.
-If not, the hardware will report that it is unsafe either at a ***warning*** level, a ***degraded*** level, an ***emergency_stop*** level or a ***system_shutdown*** level.
+If not, the hardware will report that it is unsafe either at a ***warning*** level, a ***degraded*** level, an ***emergency_stop*** level, or a ***system_shutdown*** level.
 There can be multiple hardware failures going on at the same time.
 The safety module keeps a list of all outstanding safety issues, including the source of the failure and the level of the failure.

-Each failure be resolved either internally, such as a temporary failure like a temperature sensor now reading a safe temperature when it was previously out of range, or it can be resolved externally, such as some user interface action by myself that says the condition is now okay.
-An example of the later would be if the robot sensed that the wheels were turning but the localization software said the robot wasn't actually moving as expected.
-I could find that the robot what slipping on a towel, remove it, and then tell the robot that the condition is cleared.
+Each failure can be resolved either internally, such as a temporary failure like a temperature sensor now reading a safe temperature when it was previously out of range, or it can be resolved externally, such as some user interface action by myself that says the condition is now okay.
+An example of the latter would be if the robot sensed that the wheels were turning but the localization software said the robot wasn't actually moving as expected.
+I could find that the robot was slipping on a towel, remove it, and then tell the robot that the condition is cleared.

 If the safety system detects that someone has reported an ***emergency_stop*** or ***system_shutdown*** level of failure, the safety system relays that condition to the custom board that talks to the motor controller and it issues a hardware e-stop signal to power down the motors.

-If a ***system_shutdown*** condition where detected, the error would be broadcast system wide and every component would attempt to shut itself down before the robot was forced to power down.
+If a ***system_shutdown*** condition were detected, the error would be broadcast system wide and every component would attempt to shut itself down before the robot was forced to power down.
 Well, that's the plan--that code isn't implemented yet.

 Also missing is code to use various fallback communication mechanisms to send me some sort of notification about failures I need to know about.
-That could be a tone from a speaker, a voice from a synthesizer, a text message sent to my phone, an e-mail message and so on.
+That could be a tone from a speaker, a voice from a synthesizer, a text message sent to my phone, an e-mail message, and so on.

 ## Safety Failures Detected